amnotme/42_Hack/PITCHME.md

 @[5-16] (With an Until loop, we'll iterate **until** sorted is true)
 @[8-15] (We'll use an enumerator to work the inner logic)
 @[9] (Let's skip the last iteration and go to the next one if we are at the end of the array)
 @[10] (We'll create a variable with our iterator + 1.
-This will stand for the elemen that's located immediately to the right of our iterator and will represent the right element.)
+This will stand for the elemen that's located immediately to the right of our iterator and will represent the righ telement.)
 @[11-13] (We'll do a swap if our left element is greater than the right element and we'll raise a flag so it can let us know that the array is not sorted and we'll start the process once more.)
 @[18] (We'll return the sorted array so we can do something with it)